 Growing increasingly appealing since 2012, the allocation of alternative investments in portfolios is expected to continue to increase year-over-year.
 In fact, PriceWaterhouseCoopers has forecast that investor adoption of alternatives will grow approximately 10 percent per year, ultimately reaching a value of $13 trillion by 2020.

-The most popular reason for this steady investor migration from traditional investments, like stocks and bonds, is that alternative investments have consistently proven that they can satisfy an investors need for diversification.
+The most popular reason for this steady investor migration from traditional investments, like stocks and bonds, is that alternative investments have consistently proven that they can satisfy an investors need for diversification and help them reach investing goals.
 Given that they tend to exhibit a much lower correlation and behave differently than traditional investments, thereby limiting the impact the sudden drop in value of one investment would have on the whole portfolio, alternatives investments – like real estate, shipping containers, gemstones, and precious metals – are commonly recommended to diversify a portfolio.

 Investors need to be aware that historically, alternative investments have offered much better risk-adjusted returns than traditional asset classes.
 In doing so, they have consistently outperformed traditional investments, while experiencing lower volatility.
 The international investment community can expect that this trend of positive alternative investment returns will continue throughout 2016.